Qiskit/rustworkx/docs/source/api.rst

             ``child`` are integer indexes describing where an edge should be added, and obj is the python object for the edge data.

-        :returns indexes: A list of int indexes of the newly created edges
+        :returns indices: A list of int indices of the newly created edges
         :rtype: list

     .. py:method:: add_edges_from_no_data(self, obj_list):
-        Add new edges to the dag without data.
+        Add new edges to the dag without python data.

         :param list obj_list: A list of tuples of the form ``(parent, child)`` to attach to the graph. ``parent`` and